stephbuon/democracy-lab/README.md

 ### Producing and Saving Visualizations

-Research assistants should upload the generated visualizations to Box or hand them to Professor Guldi.
+Research assistants should upload the generated visualizations to Box or hand them to Professor Guldi over email or Slack.

 ## Reccomended Coding Practices

 Democracy Lab encourages research assistants to practice clean and consistent coding practices.
 Research assistants are expected to employ [**tidyverse**](https://www.tidyverse.org/) functions and follow Hadley Wickham's [tidyverse style guide](https://style.tidyverse.org/).
-In the event that a **tidyverse** solution is not readily evident but a solution in base R has been found, research assistants may use base R. Again, however, this is not reccomended as
+In the event that a **tidyverse** solution is not readily evident but a solution in base R has been found, research assistants may use base R. Again, this is not reccomended as

 efficent and transferable among multiple lab mates and future lab mates.